milvus-io/milvus-sdk-java/README.md

 ### Troubleshooting

-- If you encounter the following error when running your application:
+- If you encounter the following error when running `MilvusClientExample.java`:
     ```
-    Exception in thread "main" java.lang.NoClassDefFoundError: org/slf4j/LoggerFactory
+    SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
+    SLF4J: Defaulting to no-operation (NOP) logger implementation
+    SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
     ```
   This is because SLF4J jar files need to be added into your application's classpath.
-SLF4J is required by Java SDK for logging purpose.
+SLF4J is used by Java SDK for logging purpose.

   To fix this issue, you can use **Apache Maven** or **Gradle**/**Grails** to download the required jar files.